NYPL/metadata-documentation/metadata/element/name.md

 #### Guidelines
 {: .no_toc }
 - Adding a **Name** using the authorities module automatically populates **Authority**
-- If you are entering a free text name from LCNAF or VIAF, select the appropriate **Authority** from the dropdown
+- If you are inputting a name from LCNAF or VIAF as free text, select the appropriate **Authority** from the dropdown
     - The options are **LC Name Authority File (LCNAF)** and **Virtual International Authority File (VIAF)**
-- If you are entering a free text name with no corresponding authority, leave **Authority** blank
+- If you are inputting a name with no corresponding authority as free text, leave **Authority** blank

 ---